zprzemek378/fresh-car-rental/README.md

 # Fresh Car Rental / Fresh Truck Rental

-This application was hosted, but the hosting plan has expired, and the application is no longer live.
+In the application:
+- [Render](https://render.com/) is used to deploy and manage the application.
+- [MongoDB](https://www.mongodb.com/) is used as a cloud-based NoSQL database to handle and store data.

 ### Technologies:
 - React